Coping with Crises and Tragic Events

 - Withdrawal, social isolation

-- Avoidance of activities or places that trigger memories
+- Avoidance of activities or places that trigger responses or memories